A. The truth of Jesus' resurrection.

 And if Christ is not risen, then our preaching is empty and your faith is also empty.
 Yes, and we are found false witnesses of God, because we have testified of God that He raised up Christ, whom He did not raise up; if in fact the dead do not rise.
 For if the dead do not rise, then Christ is not risen.
 And if Christ is not risen, your faith is futile; you are still in your sins!
 Then also those who have fallen asleep in Christ have perished.
 If in this life only we have hope in Christ, we are of all men the most pitiable.

 a.
-If Christ is not risen, then our preaching is in vain: If there is no resurrection, then Jesus is not risen, and Paul and the other apostles have been preaching in vain.
-There is no real, resurrected Jesus whom they are serving.
+If Christ is not risen, then our preaching is in vain: If there is no resurrection, then Jesus is not risen, and Paul and the other apostles have preached in vain.
+There is no real, resurrected Jesus whom they serve.

 b.
 Worse, if Christ is not risen, then we are found false witnesses of God.
 If there is no principle of resurrection, and if Jesus did not rise from the dead, then the apostles are liars.